 - Online reviews praise agility and speed.

 - Cloud deployment.

 - Steep learning curve (best for employees with existing ERP experience).

 - Limited scalability for growing small or medium businesses.

 QuickBooks is known for its easy-to-use yet feature-rich accounting software.
 QuickBooks Enterprise includes all of the streamlined accounting tools of traditional QuickBooks Online along with enterprise-specific tools.

 For example, companies gain access to advanced inventory management, order management and even field service management.
 QuickBooks Enterprise also includes robust reporting tools, including 200+ customizable reports, as well as built-in budgeting and forecasting tools.

-According to QuickBooks, enterprise users experience six times the capacity by taking advantage of QuickBooks’ automation tools, including batch transactions, automatic time tracking and more.
+According to QuickBooks, enterprise users experience six times the list capacity by taking advantage of QuickBooks’ automation tools, including batch transactions, automatic time tracking and more.

-- Advanced inventory and order management capabilities
+- Advanced inventory and order management.

-- Advanced, fully customizable reporting for improved financial visibility
+- Advanced, fully customizable reporting for improved financial visibility.

 One hallmark feature of Sage Intacct is the platform’s intelligent general ledger.
 This tool is driven by AI and enables enterprises to benefit from various capabilities.
 For example, enterprises have the ability to close continuously instead of all at once at the end of each month, saving time and effort.